 The sound alarms button, for example, will sound all the alarms in the system.

 Some buttons might have different meanings on different control panels.

 Most panels have buttons that differentiate acknowledging the alarm from silencing the alarm.

 Acknowledging the alarm tells the system you know it has been triggered and you are aware of the alarm.
 If you acknowledge the alarm, the detectors throughout the building will continue to alert occupants of the issue.

 Silencing the alarm, on the other hand, tells the system to turn off all alarms.
 Only use this button if you are sure all occupants are out of the building or if you are sure it is safe to be in the building.

 Maintaining a Fire Alarm Control Panel and Fire Alarm System

 Making sure the system is in working order keeps the occupants safe.
-Fire alarm systems should be visually inspected regularly, and the frequency of inspection can vary based on standard laws and codes.
+Fire alarm systems such as EST should be visually inspected regularly, and the frequency of inspection can vary based on standard laws and codes.
 In some cases, you should inspect your system and control panel weekly, and in others only yearly.

 To inspect your fire alarm system, complete a visual check of the control panel.
 Make sure all indicator lights are working and make sure no trouble lights are illuminated.
 If your system uses wireless detectors, replace batteries regularly.

-Once per year, you should also manually check your control panel and system.
+Once per year, you should also manually check your fire alarm control panel and system.
 Complete tests of all signaling devices in the system and confirm they indicate appropriately on the control panel.
 Before conducting tests, contact any authorities that will be automatically alerted by your tests.